jaimebw/old___jaimebw.github.io/_posts/2024-06-30-Encoding-ARINC429.md

 * Binary Coded Decimal (BCD): normally used to encode integers
 * Discrete (DSC): used to encode state values ( ON/OFF values for example)

+There are more types but we wont discuss them here.

 ## 2.1 The Word format
-As shown on the table, we can distingish(starting from the left):
+An ARINC429 word is made up of 5 different parts:

 * **Label**: the id of the information.
 Fixed for the system but it can change between aplications.
 * **Source/Destination Identifiers(SDI)**: indicates the intended receiver/transmitting subsystem.
 * **Data**: the encoded data
-* **Sign/Status Matrix**: indicates status or the sign of the data being sent
+* **Sign/Status Matrix(SSM)**: indicates status or the sign of the data being sent
-* **Parity**: error code.
+* **Parity(P)**: error code.
 It uses the odd parity to make sure that the message information has not been corrupted.

+The below table shows a visual representation of the word.
 <div id="first-table">
 <table class="wikitable" style="display: flex; border: none;">
   <tr>